NASA-SW-VnV/ikos/TROUBLESHOOTING.md

 $ PATH="$(brew --prefix)/opt/llvm@4/bin:$PATH"
 ```

+### "Could NOT find Clang" while running cmake

+CMake could not find Clang.

+First, install Clang 4.0.x.
+This can usually be done with your package manager.

+If this message still shows up, it means cmake cannot find the `clang` command.

+You can either add the clang binary directory in your PATH, or give cmake the full path to clang, using `-DCLANG_EXECUTABLE=/path/to/clang`

 ### "Could not find ikos python module" while running ikos

 The ikos command could not import the ikos python module.